 The tempo Epic's been setting lately is almost scary, with the company's Battle Royale title getting updates like crazy but the arrival of Fortnite on iOS devices must be really scary for some companies.
 Sorry guys, Epic's comin' to getcha!

-Fortnite's snuggly sitting atop Apple's free games chart in mere days since it has launched .
+Fortnite's snuggly sitting atop Apple's free games chart in mere days since .
 Take into account that not everyone has received Epic's invitation as of yet, so Fortnite's ascension ain't even over yet.

 To be fair, most faithful followers of Epic's game have already downloaded the Fortnite Invite Event, so as not to wait too long once they're finally invited.
 We should know, we're one of them.